MagenL/EasyPush/README.md

 ### EasyPush - EasyMessage
 # EasyPush makes push notifications easier than ever.

-This project is an Android library that manages push notifications with boilerplate syntax that making a use of it easy and clear.
+This project is an Android library that manages push notifications with simple syntax that makes a use of it easy and clear.

 ## Features: